AmericanAvalanche/avalanche.org-API-Client/API_USERGUIDE.md

 # API User Guide

 The public API provides access to the daily avalanche forecast in the US.
-This information should be treted as a summary, and for the full avalanche forecast see the individual avalanche center websites.
+This information should be treated as a summary, and for the full avalanche forecast see the individual avalanche center websites.

 ## How to interpret the avalanche forecast
 More information can be found on avalanche.org:

 Danger Scale: https://avalanche.org/avalanche-encyclopedia/danger-scale/

 General avalanche education: https://avalanche.org/avalanche-education/

 ## Update cadence